 - The use of mobile phones, the taking of photos and videos, and the use of any form of recording equipment in the changing rooms is forbidden; - As a rule, children may not enter the changing room; they should use the disabled toilet located off the function room or the petanque toilets.
-They may only use the changing rooms if accompanied at all times by a parent or carer; - Children under the age of 8 may enter the changing room of a different sex to their own if accompanied by a parent or carer of that sex; - Groups of children are not permitted in the changing rooms, even if accompanied; - Adults at risk are not permitted to use the showers; - It is recommended that adults at risk use the disabled toilet located off the function room rather than changing room toilets whenever possible.
+They may only use the changing rooms if accompanied at all times by a parent or carer; - Under no circumstances will adult staff, coaches or volunteers change or shower at the same time as children using the changing rooms. - Children under the age of 8 may enter the changing room of a different sex to their own if accompanied by a parent or carer of that sex; - Groups of children are not permitted in the changing rooms; - It is recommended that adults at risk use the disabled toilet located off the function room rather than changing room toilets whenever possible.